 Did You Know This about Headley?

-From the Headley Archives
+Random interesting snippets from the Headley Archives

 The church tower is probably the oldest building in the parish, dating back to the 14th century.
 The rest of the church was rebuilt in 1859, though "many original features were preserved from the ancient fabric".